labd/wagtailstreamforms/docs/additional.rst

 Admin Menu Label
 ----------------

-You can change the default label of the base forms area af ``Streamforms`` by changing the ``WAGTAILSTREAMFORMS_ADMIN_MENU_LABEL`` in settings:
+You can change the default label of the base forms area of ``Streamforms`` by changing the ``WAGTAILSTREAMFORMS_ADMIN_MENU_LABEL`` in settings:

 ::